 Favorite coffee spot in the 15eme.

-There are plenty of cafes from interestingly old and tatty to freshly painted with colourful bistro seats all over where the locals crowd in over coffee or aperos.
-I'm happy to stop into most of them for a quick drink with a bit of ambience.
-But….I'm not a coffee drinker and I suspect it's average to mediocre in mosse
+There are plenty of cafes from interestingly old and tatty to freshly painted with colorful bistro seats all over where the locals crowd in over coffee or aperos.
+I'm happy to step into most of them for a quick drink with a bit of ambiance.
+But…I'm not a coffee drinker and I suspect it's average to mediocre in most.

 ost.
 However, spending a lot of time researching and writing about drinks, means I do have an ear to the ground even when it comes to coffee, and for a good cup in the 15th I'd say O Coffeeshop is your best bet.